tinkrelectronic/fritzing-app/build.md

 You may also need to install some qt6 libraries to run Fritzing.

 OpenSSL v 3.0.15 or higher is required to be installed for build.(fallback)

+General Tip -L is specifies libraries directory -l the library file -l: if it starts with an "l"